-- NSP supports giving local conservation districts greater authority in shaping conservation programs to the needs of the local community. - NSP supports the continuation of state and regional producer advisory committees to provide guidance to NRCS programs. - NSP supports continued funding for conservation cost-share programs. - NSP supports resolution of all conservation compliance appeals and the issuing of all "good faith" conservation variances by local county FSA committees. - NSP supports that the funding of conservation programs must be separate and in addition to the funding of a commodity support program. - NSP believes all conservation programs should be production-based and not land retirement-based. - NSP believes that production agriculture should maintain a majority membership on state technical committees, advisory boards and working groups.
-We encourage all states to make this a priority. - NSP supports payment eligibility requirements that are recognized by FSA also be accepted by NRCS for all NRCS programs. - NSP encourages NRCS to follow the service mandate under which they were established to help producers voluntarily improve the conservation on their private lands. - NSP opposes permanent conservation easements which retire productive agricultural land.
+- NSP supports incentives to compensate farmers, including early adopters, for the public goods and services they are providing to broader society through the implementation of regionally sustainable practices that sequester carbon, reduce GHG emissions and contribute to healthier ecosystems. - NSP supports sustainability policy flexibility based on the diverse needs of different regions. - NSP supports strategic conservation tillage as a central tenet of sustainability policy. - NSP supports using crop residue as cover and the regional flexibility to define the practice as a "cover cropping practice." - NSP supports giving local conservation districts greater authority in shaping conservation programs to the needs of the local community. - NSP supports the continuation of state and regional producer advisory committees to provide guidance to NRCS programs. - NSP supports continued funding for conservation cost-share programs. - NSP supports resolution of all conservation compliance appeals and the issuing of all "good faith" conservation variances by local county FSA committees. - NSP supports that the funding of conservation programs must be separate and in addition to the funding of a commodity support program. - NSP believes all conservation programs should be production-based and not land retirement-based. - NSP believes that production agriculture should maintain a majority membership on state technical committees, advisory boards and working groups.
+We encourage all states to make this a priority. - NSP supports payment eligibility requirements that are recognized by FSA also be accepted by NRCS for all NRCS programs. - NSP encourages NRCS to follow the service mandate under which they were established to help producers voluntarily improve conservation on their private lands. - NSP opposes permanent conservation easements which retire productive agricultural land.